Top 10 Write-Offs for Independent Contractors

 There are lots of tax benefits to being an independent contractor–make sure to do your own research when estimating your future tax burden.
 Proper tax planning with a professional is the safest way to reduce your tax liability while ensuring you comply with applicable tax codes.
 Also, make sure you keep detailed records of any possible write-offs.
 Most importantly, be sure to hire, or, at the very least, consult a tax professional familiar with all laws associated with preparing taxes for independent contractors.
 While utilizing a tax preparer may seem like an added expense, keep in mind that you can write off what you pay for their assistance on the business portion of your taxes.

-If you’re having trouble choosing a tax partner, Decimal can help find the right partner for your needs.
+If you’re having trouble choosing a tax partner, Decimal can jump in and assist with your tax needs as well as any bookkeeping required to get you there.
 Whether you want to improve your approach to tax season or improve another aspect of your financial operations, Decimal is here for you.
 Talk to us today for a free consultation and see how Decimal can help!